Three months worth of interest payments or an interest rate differential fee? You should do the math.

 Improve your debt ratios: Lenders will also determine whether you have a reliable stream of income and whether that income is high enough to qualify for your new mortgage loan.
 In addition, lenders will also look at your Gross Debt Services (GDS) and Total Debt Services (TDS) ratios to determine whether you can handle your payments.
 As per the guidelines from the Canadian Mortgage and Housing Corporation (CMHC), your GDS ratio should not exceed 39% of your gross annual income.
 Furthermore, your TDS ratio should not exceed 42%.

 Compare the market: Lastly, the best thing you can do to ensure you’re getting a competitive rate is to compare the market.
 Price comparison websites are becoming an increasingly popular way for homebuyers to hunt for great rates.
-LowestRates.ca compares rates from over 30 brokers and banks across the country.
+LowestRates.ca compares mortgage rates from 75+ of the top banks and brokers in Canada.
 All you have to do is fill out the form above.

 Yes.
 With the LowestRates.ca Mortgage Payment Calculator, you can see exactly how much you’ll be required to pay in mortgage payments depending on how much you put down.
 This calculation will also include mortgage insurance.

 Can a mortgage refinance or a second mortgage also be high ratio?

 First, let’s review what a second mortgage and mortgage refinance are.
 A mortgage refinance refers to a number of different ways to access equity from your home.
 This can come in the form of a second mortgage, such as a HELOC or home equity loan, or from breaking your mortgage altogether and beginning a new one.